 Dr. Barbara Hodges began her tenure as Executive Director of FCIS on July 1, 2010.
 Before assuming her FCIS duties, Barbara served as Head of School at Holy Comforter Episcopal School for 17 years in Tallahassee and President of the FCIS Board of Directors.
 Her prior experience includes serving as a Curriculum Development Specialist and teacher in North Carolina, and teaching at schools in both Virginia and Florida.
-Currently, Dr. Hodges serves as the President of the Florida Association of Academic Non-public Schools (FAANS), a member of the Executive Committee of the Independent School Association Network (ISAnet), and the Vice-Chair of the NAIS Commission on Accreditation.
+Currently, Dr. Hodges serves as the Immediate Past President of the Florida Association of Academic Non-public Schools (FAANS), a member of the Board of the Independent School Association Network (ISAnet), and the Chair of the International Council Advancing Independent School Accreditation (ICAISA).
 Other related professional experiences include serving on the Board of Regents of the Episcopal Diocese of Florida, the Florida Council of Independent Schools (FCIS) Board of Directors and the North Carolina Association of Educators’ Board.
+Dr. Hodges has presented on a state and national level on the topic of governance, including being a keynote speaker of the Independent School Chairs Association (ISCA) Conference, held at the Harvard Club.
+In addition, she has been a presenter at the NAIS Annual Conference.
 Dr. Hodges has identified her vision for FCIS “to be a premier independent school association with a strategic board, proactive legislative advocates, and a streamlined quality accreditation process that provides outstanding member services, while utilizing strong communication, up-to-date technology, and marketing to operate with efficiency and professional excellence.”

 Director of Accreditation